sadighian/hand_crafted_models/README.md

 ## 1. Overview

-This repository is intended for educational purposes, where popular predictive linear models (i.e., linear and logistic regressions) are coded from scratch to demonstrate the mathematics behind the models.
+The repo consists of popular predictive linear models (i.e., linear and logistic regressions) and is intended for educational purposes to demonstrate the mathematics behind the models.

 ## 2. Project Structure